r4work/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Welcome to my website!
-I am a Fulbright alumnus and Visiting Research Fellow affiliated to Duke University.
+I am a Fulbright alumnus and Visiting Research Fellow affiliated to Duke Network Analysis Center, Social Science Research Institute, Duke University.
 I have been doing research, advocacy, and teaching for the last ten years in India.
+My recent studies apply an evidence-based mix-method approach to explore linkages between social capital, social networks, and public participation in the context of small groups, local governance, and online platforms.